-$\,$ At present there are 19 employees on the staff of the Company.
+$\,$ At present there are 25 employees on the staff of the Company.
 Daniel D. Richard serves as the Chairman of the Board and Chief Executive Officer.

-Daniel D. Richard, Chairman of the Board, President and Chief Executive Officer.
+Daniel D. Richard, Chairman of the Board, Chief Executive Officer.
 Mr. Richard is the founder of the Company and co-inventor of the Company's technologies.
 He has served as Chairman of the Board since the Company's inception.
 In 1986, he was a co-founder and served as an initial officer and director of Marrow-Tech, Inc., a publicly traded company engaged in the field of cellular replication.
-Prior to that Mr. Richard was President of Daniel Richard Consultants, Inc. During that time frame his organization was responsible for setting up restaurant marketing programs in over forty
+Prior to that Mr. Richard was President of Daniel Richard Consultants, Inc. During that time frame his organization was responsible for setting up restaurant marketing programs in over forty cities.

 Wanda D. Dearth, President and Chief Operating Officer.
 Ms Dearth joined the Company in June of 2000.
 Ms. Dearth joined the Company from kforce.com (formerly Romac International, Inc.) where she was Business Unit Vice President for the Nursing Division.
 Ms. Dearth has a history of over 15 years placing physicians and nurses throughout the U.S. She has over 20 years of marketing and operational experience with the majority of her career specializing in start-up operations.
 Ms. Dearth graduated from Miami University of Ohio with a B. S. in Business Administration.
+In October 2000, Ms. Dearth was appointed a member of the Company's Board of Directors.

-Gerald F. Maass, Executive Vice President and General Manager.
+Gerald F. Maass, Executive Vice President.
 Mr. Maass joined the Company in March 1998.
-Mr. Maass joined the Company from Critikon, a subsidiary of Johnson & Johnson, where his most recent position was development and business management roles.
+Mr. Maass joined the Company from Critikon, a subsidiary of Johnson & Johnson, where his most recent position was International Director of Marketing for the Patient Monitoring business.
+Mr. Maass' ten-year tenure with Johnson and Johnson included several marketing and business development roles; he also served on the Critikon management committee.
+Prior to Johnson & Johnson, Mr. Maass was with Baxter Healthcare and Control Data Corporation in marketing, sales management, business development and business management roles.
 Mr. Maass began his career with Mayo Clinic in Rochester, MN and holds a degree in Medical Technology.
 In September 1998, Mr. Maass was appointed a member of the Company's Board of Directors.